madMAx43v3r/chia-gigahorse/README.md

 When you mix different K size and C levels, only the higest RAM / VRAM requirement will apply.

-For now all the compute is done on the harvester machine, offloading to farmer machine will be supported in the future.

 ## FlexFarmer

 Using FlexFarmer is an alternative to running Gigahorse Chia node / farmer / harvester.
 It does not require running a Node, but you have to switch your NFT to flexpool.